 Dr. Ofosuwa Abiola is currently Assistant Professor of History, Coordinator of the Dance Program, and Coordinator of the Honors Program in the Department of Theatre Arts at Howard University.
-Her research interests include the history of Africana (African, African American, and African Diaspora), dance and performance; Mandinka dance systems; screendance; and digital humanities.
+Her research interests include the history of Mandinka dance systems; dance and performance history in Southern Africa; the history of African Diaspora dance; screendance; and digital humanities.

-Professor Abiola's scholarship is driven by a commitment to underscore, document, and thereby preserve under-researched narratives in the history of Africana dance and performance.
+Professor Abiola's scholarship is driven by a commitment to underscore, document, and thereby preserve under-researched narratives in the history of Africana (African and African diaspora) dance and performance.
 Through digital humanities platforms, Dr. Abiola's research also focuses on the historical representations of Africana performative phenomena, particularly the performance of ritual, and other non-theatrical depictions of performance in Africana life.

-At present, Professor Abiola has also directed three short form documentaries: History Dances (the companion for the above book); From Strength to Liberation; and Grave Revelations.
+At present, Professor Abiola has also directed short form documentaries including: History Dances (the companion for the above book); and Grave Revelations.
 During her summer tenure as Archivist for the Wolf Trap National Park for the Performing Arts, she established their first archival system.
 Dr. Abiola is a Fulbright awardee, A Frederick Douglass Doctoral Fellow, A Department of State Critical Language awardee, a George H. Benet Fellow, and a Virginia Foundation for the Humanities (VFH) Master Folk Artist.